pensjonatus/flash-fiction/blog/i-think.md

 ---
-title: 'I think...'
+title: I think...
 date: '2016-07-19'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I think they just said on TV that there is a zombie invasion.
 What do you call